 I was walking from the local library to the adjacent recreation center when a ten year-old boy and his friend came into my path.
 They were headed in the opposite direction.
-One of them, who I’ll call Daniel, said something to me as he passed me by.
-My attention was buried in my cell phone so I didn’t catch what he said, but I did manage to give him a look that communicated what I felt:
+One of them, who I’ll call Daniel, said something to me as we crossed.
+My attention was on my cell phone and his comment mumbled, but it seemed juvenile and I managed to give him a quick look that communicated what I felt:

-From the rec center and now with a freshly-vended soda in hand, I returned to the library.
+A short while later, I returned to the library from the rec center with my freshly-vended soda in hand.
 Daniel and his friend had also decided to retrace their steps, and we again found ourselves on approach.
 I smirked.
-This time I gave these little shits had my undivided attention.
+This time I they had my undivided attention.

 As we neared each other, I saw that Daniel had something in his hand.
-When the gap between us closed to a few steps, he held it out, dangling the small, dark object in a way you might handle a dead rodent.
+When the gap between us closed to a few steps, he held it ahead of himself, dangling the small, dark object in a way you might handle a dead rodent.

-I stopped; no facial response.
+I stopped; unresponsive.
 It was a piece of bark.
 It had some kind of vine attached to it that made it look something like a rat.
 The normal, adult response would have looked like me rolling my eyes or saying something dismissive.
 But not that day.
-Not with this kid.

 For a moment, I got a glimpse of a look that seemed to say, ‘Hmph, didn’t see that coming.’
 But that quickly transformed into a little dance that mocked my authority.